renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.table.rst

 .. note::
-   Methods that change the table length (`append`, `extend`, `insert`, `clear`, and resizing through deleting, slicing or by other means), were deprecated and removed in Orange 3.24.
+   Methods that change the table length (`append`, `extend`, `insert`, `clear`, and resizing through deleting, slicing or by other means), were deprecated and removed in Arithmos 3.24.

 .. automethod:: Table.shuffle